 5. Apply Fraud Alerts and Credit Freezes If Necessary

 If you've determined your child has a credit report, ask Experian to place a fraud alert on the account.
 Experian will automatically notify the other two national credit bureaus to do the same.
 The alert will notify creditors that the credit report they are requesting is for a minor who may be the victim of identity theft.
 This alert will remain on your child's credit report for for 12 months.

 You may also want to consider having each of the national credit bureaus to place security freezes on your child's credit file.
 That will prevent the opening of any new accounts or processing of any credit applications indefinitely, until you ask for the freeze to be removed.
 You obtain (and remove) a credit freeze from Experian here; from Equifax here; and from TransUnion here.

 It's important to remember that reports will need to be unfrozen before your child applies for credit, or submits an application that might require a credit check, such as applying for a job, securing a cell phone contract or applying for an apartment rental.

-Lifting a security freeze is not difficult, but a request may take a few days to process, so it should be done before any applications are submitted to avoid hitches in the process.
+Lifting a security freeze is not difficult and is now free, but a request may take a few days to process, so it should be done before any applications are submitted to avoid hitches in the process.